 To this end, the following information is provided:

-The Joint Controller is the Ministry of Defence of the Italian Republic which, in this case, operates through the Office of Defence Attachè at the Italian Embassy in London, UK., located in 7/10 Hobart Place, SW1W 0HH, London, tel.: +44 (0)20 72594 507, e-mail: london.assistantdat01@smd.difesa.it (Cc: london.assistantdat02@smd.difesa.it).
+The Joint Controller is the Ministry of Defence of the Italian Republic which, in this case, operates through the Office of Defence Attachè at the Italian Embassy in Athens, GR , located in Sekeri 2 - 10674 Athens, phone: +302103613747, e-mail: difeitalia.atene@smd.difesa.it ( Cc: athensdat@smd.difesa.it).

 For inquiries or complaints, interested parties may contact the Ministry of Defense (mailing address: Ministry of Defence, via XX Settembre 8, 00187 Rome, telephone 0039 06 4882126 (switchboard), email: rpd@difesa.it, certified email [pec]: rpd@postacert.difesa.it).